 An Optimized Profile Needs Keywords

-You also need to sprinkle keywords throughout your profile.
+Sprinkle keywords throughout your profile.
 Research the relevant keywords for your industry in your target job descriptions, and mention them through your entire profile, including the summary.
 These words are what companies and hiring managers use to find professionals like you.

 Also, don’t be afraid to display your work!
-If you have a link to a past project or work that you are proud of, showcase it by uploading it in the Summary section or under individual job descriptions.
+If you link to a past project or work that you are proud of, showcase it by uploading it in the Summary section or under individual job descriptions.
 You can also include it under the Projects section.

 Lastly, optimize your LinkedIn profile by customizing your LinkedIn profile URL.
 LinkedIn provides a default URL, which contains a string of characters and numbers.
 Personalize your profile URL by going to ‘Edit Public Profile URL’ under Settings.